 I am pleased to present IOGC's Management Plan for 2016-17.
 This plan outlines our strategic priorities and operational deliverables for the fiscal year and has been developed with input from our clients and stakeholders.
 The plan builds upon the foundation of our Strategic Framework, which sets out our four directional priorities:

 - Excellence in Governance;

 - Excellence in Oil and Gas Management;

-Our plan aligns with the objectives of the Lands and Economic Development Sector, as specified in the Federal Framework for Aboriginal Economic Development: IOGC aims to increase and unlock the value of Aboriginal assets via modernization and excellence in oil and gas management, ensuring that First Nations benefit from the administration of their lands and resources.
+Our plan aligns with the objectives of the Lands and Economic Development (LED) Sector; the 2016-17 LED Business Plan; and the Federal Framework for Aboriginal Economic Development.
+IOGC aims to unlock and increase the value of Aboriginal assets via modernization and excellence in oil and gas management ensuring that First Nations benefit from the administration of their lands and resources.

 The MARS project has the following major milestones for this year: